mareekoo/ELK-Stack-Project/README.md

 Then in the azure.com account, we searched for Network Securitry Group we created previously

-we created a rule to allow connection from our public IP Address to the VM's internal IP address via the Inbound security rules.
+We created a rule to allow connection from our public IP Address to the VM's internal IP address via the Inbound security rules.
 On the command line, we then ssh into the VM for administration

-The command to ssh into the VM is ssh azdmin@51.143.20.69 where azdmin is username and 51.143.20.69 is Jump-Box-Provisioner public IP address.
+The command to ssh into the VM is ssh sysadmin@40.117.138.222 where sysadmin is username and 40.117.138.222 is Jump-Box-Provisioner public IP address.

 Installing Docker containers into the VMs
 Docker is the most common program used to manage containers